 These are the basics:

-- A folder creates a drop-down menu in your navigation.
+- Folders create drop-down menus in your navigation.
 Available in all templates.

-- An Index Page creates a unique page on your site that displays images and content from multiple pages.
+- Index Pages create a unique page on your site that displays content from multiple pages.
 Available in some templates.

 Before you begin

-- It’s not possible to put an Index Page within a folder or put a folder within an Index Page.
+- It’s not possible to put Index Pages within folders or put folders within Index Pages.

-- It's not possible to put an Index Page within an Index Page or a folder within a folder.
+- It's not possible to put Index Pages within Index Pages or folders within folders.

 - Switching templates can sometimes cause folders to convert to Index Pages and Index Pages to convert to folders.
 Visit Switching templates FAQ for more information.

 Folders are primarily used for creating drop-down menus in your navigation.
 This can be helpful if you want to group related pages together, minimize links in a navigation menu, or give your visitors quick access to the pages on your site.
 Folders are only an organization tool—they don't create a new page on your site.

 Folder styles vary between templates.
 Some templates have style options to set the background color of the menu, choose whether it displays a + icon, and use different colors or fonts for sub-pages.